WFWP Global Development and Aid Project:

 Lenakel Village, West Tanna, Vanuatu

-The Vanuatu Women’s Centre was built in 2003 under the guidance of Yellow Ruth and now with the support of Annie.
+The Vanuatu Women’s Centre was built under the guidance of Yellow Ruth and now with the support of Annie.
 Throughout the past 30 years, Yellow Ruth has travelled on foot throughout Tanna Island; connecting to the women of the area serving their needs and inviting them to participate in the cooperative so that items can be purchased affordably by the village women.

 The front of the building runs as a women’s co-operative called the ‘Cooperative Mama Foundation’ and the back meeting room was built through funds donated by WFWP Australia.
 The 41 women in the cooperative make mats and clothing using the sewing machines donated through WFWP Australia.
 Women of the area also receive management training on how to start businesses.